mtdiedrich/Golf/README.md

 # Additional TODOs

-I'd love to turn these link modules into functions in the same module.
-This would let me clean my messy Data folder.
+I'd like to turn these link modules into functions in the same module.
+This would let me clean my Data folder.

+I'd like to use the geodata to find the timezone (see: https://stackoverflow.com/questions/15742045/getting-time-zone-from-lat-long-coordinates).
+This would allow for noon local time at all courses in the datetime, which would yield more accurate weather data.
+This is especially important for courses in Asia, Europe, and Hawaii.